edsenabr/elastic-ingress/README.md

 1. clone this repo
 1. edit the file [variables.tf](variables.tf) for setting the right required values
+2. create a python virtualenv inside the [lambda](lambda) folder and activate it
 1. execute a `terraform apply`
-1. execute the python script [register_targets.py](register_targets.py)

-while the terraform script will deploy the basic infrastructure, the python script will configure the target groups of both load balancers to the right ips, discovering the private endpoints of all Elasticsearch clusters deployed to the same account.
+the terraform script will deploy the basic infrastructure, including a lambda function written in python that will configure the target groups of both load balancers to the right ips, discovering the private endpoints of all Elasticsearch clusters deployed to the same account.
+This function will be invoked every minute.

 In order to create the endpoint component on the transit VPC, use the 'service_endpoint' output value of the terraform script.